TieDyeAstronomer/avspec/corrections for scientifically valid spectra/instrument response correction.md

 ## Why do IR correction?

-IR correction removes the
+IR correction removes the unique effects of your equipment and observing site, giving it the same shape that a theoretical 'perfect observer' in space would see.
+Once you've IR corrected your spectrum, you can easily compare it to other IR corrected spectra, and/or measure the relative brightnesses of different points on the spectrum.

 ## Which spectra need IR correction?

 IR correction is encouraged, but is ***not*** required for spectra submitted to AVSpec.

-Even for purely personal use, there is no need to IR correct spectra which are used only for calibration purposes.
+There is no scientific need to IR correct spectra which are used only for calibration purposes.

 ## How often should you create IR curves?